lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in Standard C
-**UPDATE March 16, 2022**
+## env.make UPDATE March 16, 2022
 The method of changing parameters from local environmental variables such as *AVR_PORT* and *AVR_MCU* has changed.
 I have found it easier to maintain a top-level file called *env.make*, which contains all of the local customizable options.
-This file is added to the *make* process by an *include*.
+This file is added to the *make* process by an *include* at the top of file. **This change has already been made in the Makefiles in this repository.**

-The file, *env.make* is **not tracked by git** and it looks like this: (*macOS serial parameter)
+The file, *env.make* is **not tracked by git** and it looks like this: (*macOS SERIAL parameter)
 ```make
 ## Microchip 328PB Xplained Mini environmental variables
 MCU = atmega328pb